nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your TrueRental application.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar truerental.jar` command to run the application.<br>
+4. Open a command terminal, navigate into the folder you put the jar file in using the command `cd`, and use the `java -jar truerental.jar` command to run the application.<br>

    <box type="info" seamless>

    Note: A GUI similar to the image below should appear in a few seconds.
 The image below consists of sample data.<br>

    </box>

    ![defaultUi](images/uiWithDescription.png)

-5. Type the command in the command box and press Enter to execute it.
-E.g. Typing `help` in the command box and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press `Enter` to execute it.
+E.g. Typing `help` in the command box and pressing `Enter` will open the help window.<br>

 6. **Simple and Quick Tutorial**: